 [03:00] Looking at the ways in which we think of physicians and folks who’re involved in clinical research as having these very set ways in which they go through research and peer review is a process that is always highly rigorous, but clinicians and researchers are human beings.

 LaTonya: [03:24] So, they often draw from things that are going on in the broader terrain.
 There were transformations happening in the way in which we thought about alcohol as being a wonderful social lubricant to having it be transformed into a social ill that were related to the construction of fetal alcohol syndrome.

 [03:46] It’s a really interesting book because it really challenges students to think about the relationship between broader trends going on in the social world and medical knowledge in a way that they hadn’t thought of before.

 Derek: [04:02] Do you have a lot of pre‑med students in that type of course?

 LaTonya: [04:06] I have a lot of pre‑med students and a lot of pre‑nursing students.

-Derek: [04:09] They’re planning to go into a career, profession, where perhaps having this other way of looking at how knowledge is constructed and how their work is constructed could be really useful.
+Derek: [04:09] So they’re planning to go into a career, profession, where perhaps having this other way of looking at how knowledge is constructed and how their work is constructed could be really useful.